greenail/estimator/README.txt

 test for calculations on pricing live in /lib/test_dailymodel.rb

 TODO: 	need to add 3 year RI
-	add languate to say month is week * 4.333333 add non-quote language
+	1 year RI does not re-up for projections greater than 12 months add languate to say month is week * 4.333333 add non-quote language
 	add real usernames/passwords